Kalgoorlie railway station: Platform

-The platform was the longest in Western Australia, 527 m, but was eclipsed by the new East Perth Terminal platform, built for the 1969-70 extension of standard gauge into Perth.
-At each end of the main platform are bay platforms; the three to the east (adjacent to the former water tank and signal box) were where Boulder loop line passenger services arrived, and the western one is where the current Prospector services terminate.
-The eastern bays were converted to standard gauge for Trans-Australia Railway, prior to the extension of the standard gauge line to Perth.
+The main platform was at one point, the longest in Western Australia at 527 metres.
+It was eclipsed by the new East Perth Terminal platform, built for the 1969-70 extension of standard gauge into Perth.

+At each end of the main platform used by the Indian Pacific are bay platforms; the three to the east (adjacent to the former water tank and signal box) were where Boulder and Brown Hill loop lines and Trans-Australian passenger services arrived; and the western one is where the current Prospector services terminate.
+The eastern bays gradually fell out of use after the withdrawal of passenger services on the Boulder and Brown Hill loop lines, and the extension of the standard gauge line and Trans-Australian train to Perth.

 Location and commemorations

 Due to it being the western terminus of the Trans-Australian Railway, the station has been the location of a number of commemorations and ceremonies from the opening of that railway in 1917 and since.

 Services

 Kalgoorlie is served by the Transwa Prospector rural train service and the Indian Pacific.
 It was also previously served by the Kalgoorlie Express, The Westland and Trans Australian.

 The Prospector service runs to and from East Perth once or twice each day.